Film criticism: Academic film criticism

-Green film criticism

-Green film criticism is defined as eco-cinecriticism.
-This pertains to the specific film critics who are interested in environmental types of films.
-The cinematic counterpart to writings about nature is the creation of documentaries on nature and films that are about wild creatures.

 Issues and controversies

 Influence

 Film critics are able to be influencers in the circumstances of persuading moviegoers to view or not view in the beginning weeks of movies being available for people to view them.
 Research has found that negative and positive film reviews are connected to the amounts of money that films earn in box offices over a duration of eight weeks of time, which displays the fact that film critics are influential towards how well films perform in box offices.
 Film critics are able to influence the choices of people in the public who decide on whether or not they will view a film.
 Film critics frequently receive invitations to early viewings of movies before the movies are available to all of the moviegoers who aren't film critics, and viewing films at early points in time allows the film critics to write film reviews that are influential to other moviegoers.
 Film critics have access to information regarding the earliest phases of films, unlike the public, and the earliest phases of films are when film critics are the only reliable sources of information pertaining to the movies that will be in theaters.
 Research has also displayed the fact that film critics desire to give moviegoers encouragement towards viewing films that are worth viewing while they also display innovation, instead of viewing movies that are simplistic.

 However, in recent years, there has been a growing belief in the film industry that critic aggregators (especially Rotten Tomatoes) are increasing the collective influence of film critics.
 The underperformance of several films in 2017 was blamed on their low scores on Rotten Tomatoes.
 This has led to studies such as one commissioned by 20th Century Fox claiming that younger viewers give the website more credibility than the major studio marketing, which undercuts its effectiveness.

-Today, fan-run film analysis websites like Box Office Prophets, CineBee and Box Office Guru routinely factor more into the opinions of the general public on films produced.
+Today, fan-run film analysis websites like Letterboxd, Box Office Prophets, CineBee and Box Office Guru routinely factor more into the opinions of the general public on films produced.